Zanzibar’s world of spices

 Pepper is a climbing plant growing up to 4 m and its fruit is peppercorns.
-They grow green, they are picked before become red and then dried until they are black.
+They grow green, they are picked before becoming red and then dried until they are black.
 So depending on the manufacturing process of drying, we have different types of pepper from one plant.
 Green is dried for a short time or marinated.
 Red pepper refers to mature red berries, which are subsequently marinated.
 Black pepper is collected when it is still green, but the period of drying is longer.
 Also, there is white pepper which demands special treatment.
 The skin of red berries is removed and then the berries are dried.

 It has many health benefits.
 It is a strong anti-oxidant, boosts nutrient absorption, improves digestion and has anti-inflammatory properties.

-Actually, the real name of this fruit is Achiote or Bixa Orellana.
+In fact, the real name of this fruit is Achiote or Bixa Orellana.

 It grows as a shrub or small tree.
 The tiny waxy seeds are inside the fruit.
 And when you roll up them between the fingers, they become a red paste.
 Traditionally it is used as natural cosmetics, like lipstick and body paint in some rituals.